GAlexMES/ServerlessBenchmark/README.md

 The seven deﬁned tests cover scalability (latency and throughput), the effect of allocated memory, the performance for CPU-bound cases, the impact of payload size, the inﬂuence of the programming language, resource management (e.g., reuse of containers), and overall platform overhead.

 **This project is base on the [Benchmarking Serverless Computing Platforms](https://link.springer.com/content/pdf/10.1007/s10723-020-09523-1.pdf) paper by Horacio Martins, Filipe Araujo and Paulo Rupino da Cunha**

-They were so generous to provide the code for the benchmarking on [GitHub](https://github.com/hjmart93/ServerlessBenchmark).
-This code is working perfectly fine, but I had problems to understand it, so I improved a couple of things without changing the concept nor the behaviour of the tool.

-Therefor I changed the following:

-1. Update to python 3
-2. Update all the lambda functions (including gradle, java, node etc. )
-3. Added auto build to the `deploy` functionality of the Benchmarking tool
-4. Add a pipfile to install all dependencies (simply run `pipenv install` to install all dependencies)
-5. Add type hints
-6. Refactor code to be less redundant and more test case oriented with a small amount of shared helper functions
-7. Use `.format` instead of string aggregation
-8. Added Black for codestyle
-9. Gave the tests a proper name in the file system and in the config
-10. Improved this readme
-11. a lot of smaller bugfixes, typo fixes and other stuff

 # Contribute